shahifaqeer/cdn-analysis/README.md

+# ThousandEyes Internet Measurement Challenge

-This is the repository for Timing Analysis of top Alexa websites grouped by CDN and ASN
+This is the repository for Timing Analysis of top Alexa websites grouped by CDN and ASN as required by the Internet Measurement Challenge for ThousandEyes.

 The code is basically split into 3 parts: fetching ASN info, estimating CDN for website, and calculating timings for webpage load

+## Components
 - run.py is the main python file that is launched.
 It calls estimate_cdn.py, calculate_timings.py, and fetch_site_info.py
 - fetch_site_info.py is used to download whois traces and website homepage for offline analysis
 - curl_time_format.txt specifies the event timings to be returned by curl and saved as json